Aoli/Aoli/README.md

 # Hi there, I'm Aoli!

 ## About Me
-I'm passionate about creating apps that work seamlessly across phones, tablets, and computers.
-I love using Flutter and Dart to bring my ideas to life, always thinking about how they could solve real-world problems.
-Right now, I'm focused on building my own projects and learning as much as I can.
-I'm also excited about tools like Copilot that help me code more efficiently.
-I'm a bit shy about sharing my work right now, but I'm hoping to build up my confidence and show the world what I can do soon!
+I'm passionate about building cross-platform apps with Flutter and Dart, bringing my ideas to life on iOS, Android, and the web.
+I'm always learning and love to explore new technologies like Copilot to help me code smarter and faster.

+My projects usually involve user authentication and data storage using powerful backend services like Firebase and Supabase.
+I'm also eager to learn more about cloud functions to make my apps even more dynamic.

+I'm excited to continue growing as a developer and eventually share my creations with the world!

 ## Learning / Skills
 - **Languages**: Dart, JavaScript, Python